First Unitarian Church of Omaha

 Today, Douglas County continues to be a vibrant and diverse community, serving as the economic and cultural center of Nebraska.
 With its rich history and commitment to progress, the county remains an important part of the region's heritage.

-This timeline provides a condensed summary of the historical journey of Douglas County, Nebraska.
+This timeline provides a concise overview of the key events in the history of Douglas County, Nebraska.

 • 1854: Douglas County, NE is established as a county within the Nebraska Territory.